 In 2017 alone, 68 percent of the 70,000 people who died from drug overdose died because of an opioid overdose.
 With more than half of those overdosing on opioids, there has never been a more critical time to get professional help.
 Unfortunately, without the help of trained specialists, getting sober can be near impossible for the user.

 Medication-assisted treatment (MAT) in Athens can help guide you towards a road to recovery so that you do not suffer a fatal overdose, too.
 Continuing to abuse opioid will only lead to death or unimaginable destruction to your life.
-Learning more about medication-assisted treatment in Athens can help.
+Our drug rehab program offers medication-assisted treatment to give addicts a chance to achieve long-term sobriety.

 Medication-Assisted Treatment for Opioid Addiction